Economics Financial Personal Advice

 Tax Benefits of a Whole Life Policy

 What’s also worth noting is the tremendous tax advantages of the whole life instrument.
-Since your investment in one is made post-tax, both the dividends paid out as well as the policy payout(s) are not taxable.
-This makes it an incredible tool for investment, especially if you believe (as I do) that income tax rates in USA will continue to rise due to our country’s constant pull toward socialism.
+It has the same tax benefits as a Roth 401k!
+Since insurance premiums are paid post-tax, both the dividends paid out as well as the policy payout(s) are not taxable!
+This makes it an incredible tool for retirement and as a banking system used for investing, especially if you believe (as I do) that both capital gains tax as well as income tax rates in the USA will continue to rise due to our country’s constant pull toward socialism.

 Dividend-Paying Whole Life Insurance as a BANKING Vehicle

 A contractual feature you have as part of your policy is the ability to take out policy loans from the cash value you have accumulated in the policy.
 Remember: the policy is an asset on your “books” and a liability on the books of the insurance company.
-So you can withdraw against it, and the best (safest) thing the insurance company can do is make you a loan because IT ensures the collateral (the death benefit).
+So you can borrow against it, and the best (safest) thing the insurance company can do is make you a loan because that is ensured by the collateral (the death benefit).

 The loan has no debt terms, no payment schedule, and no additional collateral (other than the death benefit).
 What this means is you may choose NEVER to pay back the loan if you don’t want to.
 Unlike a conventional bank loan, there is no lien against an asset like your house or your car when you purchase something with the loan.
 They won’t even ask you what the loan is for – it’s your money and you can do with it what you want, including not pay it back if you choose not to.